Reddit algorithm explained: why 94% of posts fail [2026 update]

 Signs you're in the wrong place:

-- Downvotes despite quality content
+Downvotes despite quality content

-- Comments complaining about self-promotion
+Comments complaining about self-promotion

-- Moderators removing your posts
+Moderators removing your posts

 Fix:

-- Lurk before posting—understand the culture
+Lurk before posting to understand the culture

-- Start in smaller subreddits with clearer rules
+Start in smaller subreddits with clearer rules

-- Adjust content to match community expectations
+Adjust content to match community expectations

 Reason 4: Detection Triggers